carlosdagos/blog/posts/2015-02-15-on-reversing-strings.markdown

 Again, the world is full of smart people, and [they've done something for us already](http://php.net/manual/en/ref.intl.grapheme.php).

-So we got something implemented for us already.
+We got something implemented for us already...
 I could cry of excitement!

 <div class="tip">
 **HOLD IT!** First install the `intl` package as best as you can.
 For me it's running `brew install php70-intl`.
 It takes a bit, because we're dealing with dependencies, and dependencies suck.